bazelbuild/proposals/designs/2019-02-12-execution-transitions.md

 This could be avoided if there were an out-of-band way to pass information into a transition, or a way to use transition factories instead of static transitions when defining attribute configurations.

+Bazel queries need to ensure that the `--nohost_deps` flag also ignores execution dependencies.

 ### Other implementation possibilities